W-David-Porter/course-in-consciousness/chapter-17-how-live-ones-life/readme.md

 >^20^If, however, this charge is true, that evidence of the young woman’s virginity was not found,
 ^21^then they shall bring the young woman out to the entrance of her father’s house and the men of her town shall stone her to death, because she committed a disgraceful act in Israel by prostituting herself in her father’s house.
 So you shall purge the evil from your midst.

 Interpreting the Christian *Bible* has not only the difficulties of being written for a different culture, and being written or translated by writers whose enlightenment is dubious, but it also has the additional obstacle of being intrinsically dualistic.
-Nevertheless, as we see in [Section 14.3](/chapter-14-religion-belief-non-duality/#_14-3-a-non-dualistic-view-of-god) and [Section 21.3](/chapter-21-resistance-clinging-acceptance/#_21-3-clinging%E2%80%93resistance-desire%E2%80%93fear-attachment%E2%80%93aversion)
-[Chapter 22](/chapter-22-disidentification-from-attachment-aversion/), several passages have non-dualistic interpretations, although these interpretations are virtually unknown in Christian circles.
+Nevertheless, as we see in [Section 14.3](/chapter-14-religion-belief-non-duality/#_14-3-a-non-dualistic-view-of-god) and [Section 21.3](/chapter-21-resistance-clinging-acceptance/#_21-3-clinging-resistance-desire-fear-attachment-aversion), several passages have non-dualistic interpretations, although these interpretations are virtually unknown in Christian circles.
 Furthermore, any scripture that is based on the God-concept is most easily given a non-dualistic interpretation if God is assumed to be Awareness/Presence (see [Section 14.3](/chapter-14-religion-belief-non-duality/#_14-3-a-non-dualistic-view-of-god)) rather than being separate from us.

 :::tip Question
 Have you ever been unable to understand the Bible?
 Have you ever been able to understand it?